akhinos/cf4k8s-networking/README.md

   url: test-app-a.cf.c21s-1.c21s-dev.shoot.canary.k8s-hana.ondemand.com
 ```

 2. A new `VirtualService` gets created.
-The spec contains the public DNS name of the app, the service name to which traffic will be routed as well as HTTP headers to set.
+The spec contains the public DNS name of the app, the service name to which traffic will be routed as well as HTTP headers to set(e.g. CF-specific header like `CF-App-Id`).

 ```yaml
   $ kubectl get virtualservices -n cf-workloads vs-e940065c708e484a1a3ce9bbde53f1316b5c1d078bbff9825ccf0e80e05e0073 -o yaml